BareBones-RPG/BareBones-RPG.github.io/README.md

 A player may roll a Saved by a Bone.
 This is our death save.
 - If you roll a 1, this means the PC is dead.
 - 2-4, they are still bleeding out.
+The **GM will roll a d2 death timer**.
 - 5 they save.
 5 the PC will get up with (x) amount GRIT as their HP.
 - 6 the PC will get (x)*2 GRIT as their HP.